 A 2014 study by Brazilian researchers Campos and De Silva of the Federal University of Lavras, Brazil, compared the difference between bench press and barbell pullover exercises.
 The aim of the study was to compare the electromyography (EMG) activity of the following muscles: clavicular portion of pectoralis major, sternal portion of pectoralis major, long portion of triceps brachii, anterior deltoid, posterior deltoid and latissimus dorsi.
 The results of this study suggested that the barbell pullover exercise cannot be indicated as an exercise for the front and upper body muscles, and that the horizontal bench press exercise is the most indicated to the training and development of this body musculature region.

-The researchers suggested that, Barbell pullover is indicated as a good transition exercise from the anterior to the posterior portions of the body.
+The researchers suggested that, Barbell pull overs are indicated as a good transition exercise from the anterior to the posterior portions of the body.
 With regard the adjustment of the barbell pullover in training programs, the researchers suggest its application in agonist/antagonist training to take advantage of the transitional potential offered by this exercise.
 In sports, the barbell pullover could be usually prescribed as part of strength training for athletes in many sports modalities, both for performance improvement, enhancement of strength and power, and for the prevention of injuries that may result from repetitive movements above the shoulder line.

 However, during the 2011 study in the Journal of Applied Biomechanics, it was that when eight males were tested during a barbell pullover movement and their activation state of latissimus dorsi and pectorals was checked, the barbell pullover exercise emphasized the muscle action of the pectoralis major more than that of the latissimus dorsi.